opendatasoft/ods-documentation-explore-api/source/includes/v2/_odsql.md

 Filter functions are built-in functions that can be used in a `where` clause.

-There are 3 filter functions:
+There are 4 filter functions:

 - distance functions, to filter in a geographical area defined by a circle
 - geometry and polygon functions, to filter in a geographical area defined by a polygon
+- bbox functions, to filter in a rectangular box

 <div class=“clearfix”></div>
 #### Distance function